 "Most people with back pain tend to blame it on one thing they did or didn't do," says Sheila Dugan, MD, a physical medicine and rehabilitation specialist at Rush University Medical Center.
 "But it's usually the buildup of a number of factors that is responsible."

-- When carrying a bag or purse, lighten your load so that you're carrying less than 10 percent of your body weight.
+When carrying a bag or purse, make sure that you're carrying less than 10 percent of your body weight.
 (For example, if you weigh 130 pounds, your bag or purse should weigh less than 13 pounds.)
 If you need to carry heavy items, place them toward the bottom of the bag and alternate your bag between shoulders throughout the day.